anandgeorge/twipper/README.md

 - cd ../
 - mix phx.server

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`localhost:4000`](http://localhost:4000/posts) from your browser.

-## Creating the timeline

-- mix phx.gen.live Timeline Post posts username body likes_count:integer reposts_count:integer
-- Copy the routes created to router.ex
-- mix ecto.migrate
+Open another window and visit the same url.
+Create a Twip, bookmark or buy the recommendation.
+All actions in one window are synced instanteously between the two windows.

+## To be done

+- Profile, Wallet, Messages, Notifications
+- Integrating with Trading Bot